Joanne Glasser

-Joanne Glasser is an American educator who was the president of Bradley University as well as Eastern Kentucky University.
+Joanne Glasser (1950 or 1951 – June 22, 2026) was an American educator who was the president of Bradley University as well as Eastern Kentucky University.
 She was the first female president at both institutions and led successful capital campaigns for the universities.

 Early life

-Glasser grew up in Baltimore, Maryland where she used to see the Orioles play baseball with her father, which fostered her love for sports.
-Glasser was a cheerleader in her youth, as there weren’t many athletic opportunities for women.
+Glasser grew up in Baltimore, Maryland, where she used to see the Orioles play baseball with her father, which fostered her love for sports.
+Glasser was a cheerleader in her youth, as there were not many athletic opportunities for women.
 She had wanted to be a lawyer after reading To Kill a Mockingbird in school.
-While she was in high school, she worked for the Baltimore News American.
+While she was in high school, she worked for the Baltimore News-American.
 She went to college at George Washington University and received a political science degree, then went to law school at the University of Maryland School of Law to earn her juris doctor.
 She also received an Educational Management certificate from the Harvard Graduate School of Education.

-Career and family
+Career

 After law school, she worked as an assistant county attorney, which led to her being Labor Commissioner for Baltimore County from 1980 to 1986.
 She took time off work to take care of her family and husband, who suffered a stroke.
-Glasser has a daughter who graduated from Duke University and a son who works as a graphic artist.
+Glasser had a daughter who graduated from Duke University and a son who works as a graphic artist.

 Towson University and Eastern Kentucky University

-She went to work for Towson University as an Affirmative Action officer from 1993 to 1995.
+Glasser went to work for Towson University as an Affirmative Action officer from 1993 to 1995.
 From 1993 to 1999 she also worked as the executive assistant to the president of the university.
-She directed the first capital campaign at Towson University which was worth $17.5 million.
-Glasser was given the Doc Minnegan Award for contributions to the athletics department at Towson University.
+She directed the first capital campaign at Towson which was worth $17.5 million.
+Glasser was given the Doc Minnegan Award for contributions to the athletics department at Towson.
 The director of athletics at Towson spoke to Glasser's contributions in getting a $3 million appropriation toward a stadium expansion as vice president of institutional advancement.
 She discovered her love for working in higher education and with students through her time at Towson and Eastern Kentucky University (EKU).

-Glasser was EKU’s 10th president, starting October 2001 until August 2007.
+She was EKU's 10th president, starting October 2001 until August 2007.
 At EKU Glasser oversaw the construction of four new buildings and the planning of two others.
-She also launched the first comprehensive capital campaign in EKU’s history.
+She also launched the first comprehensive capital campaign in EKU's history.
 On December 3, 2008, Glasser announced that she had breast cancer.
 After treatment the cancer returned in December 2011.
 She received surgery in 2012 and was subsequently cancer-free.